feathersjs/docs/clients/readme.md

 ## Direct communication

-Feathers as the client is not required to use a Feathers API.
+In order to communicate with a Feathers API you don't need to use Feathers as the client.
 A Feathers server works great with any client that can connect through HTTP(S) to a REST API or - to also get real-time events - websockets.
 In the chapter for [direct communication](vanilla.md) we will look at how to directly communicate with a Feathers API via [REST](vanilla-rest.md), [Socket.io](vanilla-socket-io.md) and [Primus](primus.md).

 ## Framework support